jdvivar/typeless-ui/README.md

 UI/UX designs for Typeless

 Instructions:
-Clone/copy entire repo to a web server.
+Clone or copy entire repo to a web server.